THE ARTIST VS THE ARCHIVE

 Hosts: Robert Bell and Micheline Ford

-Robert Bell, Senior Curator, Decorative Arts and Design, invites you into the Collection Study Room of the National Gallery of Australia to present a selection of costumes from the Ballets Russes from 1903 – 1933.
+Robert Bell, Senior Curator, Decorative Arts and Design, invited delegates into the Collection Study Room of the National Gallery of Australia to present a selection of costumes from the Ballets Russes from 1903 – 1933.
 The NGA began building a decorative arts collection very early in its history, and its presence is now well established with a dedicated department encompassing the Australian and international collections.
 The Gallery has continued to acquire the work of leading designers and craft practitioners who have influenced design and the decorative arts since the late nineteenth century.
-In this tour you will have the opportunity to get up close to a selection of some beautiful and fragile costumes and will be able to talk with the Robert Bell and textile conservator Micheline Ford about the process involved in the art of conservation.
+In this tour delegates had the opportunity to get up close to a selection of some beautiful and fragile costumes and were able to talk with Robert Bell and the textile conservator Micheline Ford about the process involved in the art of conservation.

 NGA SCULPTURE GARDEN (THU)